 Rounding is a process by which you can write a long number as a shorter number with roughly the same value.
-The tenths digit is the digit immediately to the right of the decimal point, such as 5 in 12.578.
-When you round a number to the nearest tenth, you shorten it so that only the tenths digit appears right of the decimal.
+The tenths decimal place is the digit immediately to the right of the decimal point, such as the 5 in 12.578, so to round it out you need to look at the number to its right, which is the hundredths decimal place.

-If the hundredths digit is five or above, add one to the tenths digit.
+If the hundredths digit is five or above, add one to the tenths decimal place and delete the hundredths decimal place.
 This is called rounding up.
 Write out the number with the new tenths digit.
 Do not include any of the numbers to the right of the tenths digit.

 For example, in 3.7891, the hundredths digit is 8.
-So, this means that in the tenths digit, you add 1 to 7, to result in 8 in the tenths digit.
-And now you write the number again to the tenths digit: 3.8.
+So, this means that in the tenths digit, you add 1 to 7, to result in 8 in the tenths digit, giving you 3.8.
+In the same way: